 This blog post uses affiliate links denoted by ( * ).

-The hotel is one of 3 houses across Frankfurt and guests get access to all Libertine properties.
-A cool thing about Libertine houses is their approach: they refer to themselves as a collective.
+The hotel is one of 3 houses across Frankfurt, guests can access all Libertine properties during their visit.
+The cool thing about Libertine houses is their approach: they refer to themselves as a collective.
 The rooms can be rented for any duration, and there is a shared fully equipped kitchen with a communal dining room.
 There is also a laundry room and a small gym on the premises.
-The concierge is only on-site during the day but access to everything is by a keypad.
+The concierge is only on-site during the day and access to everything is by a keypad.

 Each room is unique, decorated by local designers and manufacturers, and “almost all of the objects in the apartments are handmade one-off pieces”.
-I stayed in Libertine 19, this room has all of the standard amenities:
+For my first stay I slept in Libertine 19, this room has great amenities:

 The full bathroom was a major bonus on this rainy travel day.
-The room is fully equipped for a blissful bath: salts, hair, and skincare products with slightly offensive but very entertaining names.
+The room is fully equipped for blissful relaxation: salts, hair, and skincare products with slightly offensive but very entertaining names.
 For example.
 “Aromatic picnic [soap] for your dirty hands”.

 Daheim im Lorsbacher Thal: Traditional German food, phenomenal flavours, very cozy spot with a large heated outdoor seating area.
 The house-made bratwurst here is what dreams are made of.